Scott criticizes DeSantis over his support for Florida's slavery curriculum as they stump in Iowa

 DeSantis has been facing criticism from Florida teachers, civil rights leaders and President Joe Biden's White House on the school standards.
 Vice President Kamala Harris, the nation's first Black vice president, traveled to Florida last week to condemn the curriculum.

-Scott's comments came as he and DeSantis stumped in Iowa ahead of the state Republican Party's Lincoln Day Dinner, a gathering at which 13 candidates in the GOP presidential primary field will be addressing an expected 1,200 activists on Friday.
+Scott's comments came as he and DeSantis stumped in Iowa ahead of the state Republican Party's Lincoln Day Dinner, a gathering at which 13 candidates in the GOP presidential primary field, including front-runner Donald Trump, will be addressing an expected 1,200 activists on Friday.
 Scott, part of the GOP's most diverse presidential field ever, was asked for his take on the standards hours after DeSantis defended them during a gaggle with reporters as he campaigned.

 “At the end of the day, you got to choose: Are you going to side with Kamala Harris and liberal media outlets or are you going to side with the state of Florida?”
 DeSantis told reporters, citing Democrats' criticism of the language.
 “I think it’s very clear that these guys did a good job on those standards.
 It wasn’t anything that was politically motivated.”